11 November 2022

 This introductory course offers participants the opportunity to acquire the necessary theoretical background and the applied skills to enable them to: i) independently employ micro panel data techniques to their own research topics, and ii) to understand and evaluate micro panel data analyses published in the academic literature.

 This course focuses on the linear model techniques adopted for the analysis of a typical micro panel-data set with a large number of individuals and a small number of time periods.
 Such techniques include: fixed and random effects models; robust inference and instrumental-variables estimators.

 The panel data training course is of particular interest to Master and Ph.D.
-Students, researchers in public and private research centres and professionals working in the following fields: Agricultural Economics, Economics, Finance, Management, Public Health, Political Sciences and the Social Sciences seeking to acquire the “introductory” applied and theoretical toolset to enable them to undertake independent empirical research using panel data.
+Students, researchers in public and private research centres and professionals working in the following fields: Agricultural Economics, Economics, Finance, Management, Public Health, and the Political and Social Sciences seeking to acquire the “introductory” applied and theoretical toolset to enable them to undertake independent empirical research using panel data.

 The intuition behind the choice and implementation of a specific technique is of the utmost importance.
 In this manner, the course leader is able to bridge the “often difficult” gap between abstract theoretical methodologies, and the practical issues one encounters when dealing with real data.
 At the end of the course, participants are expected to be able to autonomously implement the theories and methodologies discussed during the course.

 Academic: € 1060.00

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.